was111607/sample-gcp-nlp-flask/backend_api/README.md

 ![img.png](../docs/img.png)

 Here, you can enter commands to interact with GCP.

+Although the Cloud Shell is pre-installed with gcloud (and other libraries), you are strongly recommended to install and use gcloud locally to undertake development.
+Scroll further for instructions on how to install gcloud.

 ## App Engine and API Setup (done for you already)
 **Note: We have done this step for you, so feel free to just read through it.**